DanyloOhorchak/Pokedex_App_Task/README.md

 - **Pokemon Details**: Design a clear and informative interface for displaying detailed information about individual Pokemon.
 This should include characteristics such as type, abilities, stats, evolution stages, and descriptions.
 Also saving to favourites should be allowed on this screen.

 - **Optional Features**: Consider adding optional features, such as search and filter feature that empowers users to easily find specific Pokemon by name, type, or other attributes.
 Also adding Favourite Pokemons (screen that allows user to view list of favourite pokemons and navigate to their details screen on click), can be a great idea.

-**Here is an example of how similar app can look** Screen with the lis of pokemons example
+**Here is an example of how similar app can look**

+Screen with the list of pokemons example

 ![](pokemon_list_screen.png)